fragaria/karmen-docs/docs/on-premise.md

 **However, it doesn't hurt to always have a manual backup before running an automated update.**

-If you've followed the [installation](on-premise.md?id=installation) guide, you will have a `karmen` directory in Raspberry Pi's home directory of `/home/pi`.
+If you've followed the [installation guide](on-premise.md?id=installation), you should have the `karmen` directory in Raspberry Pi's home directory of `/home/pi`.
 There should also be the `update.sh` script.
 It does all the steps described below for you and after running it, you should be ready to start Karmen again from a new version either by restarting your device (if you have set up the